 This means the person charged can choose to be tried by:

 - a Provincial Court judge;

-- a Queen’s Bench judge sitting alone; or
+- a King’s Bench judge sitting alone; or

 In both summary and indictable matters, however, disclosure is made by the Crown Prosecutor to any person charged with an offence who requests disclosure.